KTH-Library/docs-kth-rdm/docs/en/deposit/rest_api.md

 # Authentication

 The REST API calls for KTH Datarepository require authentication.
-The currently supported authentication method is through the use of Bearer tokens, which can be generated in the "Applications" section of your user account's settings in your KTH Datarepository instance.
+The currently supported authentication method is through the use of Bearer tokens, which can be generated in the "Applications" section of your user account's settings in the KTH Datarepository.

 There are two ways to pass these tokens in your requests: